-All students need to create a resume.
-Students are encouraged to have someone review their resume for clarity, content, and any editing issues.
+As part of the practicum preparation and search process, students are required to create a professional resume Students are encouraged to have their resume reviewed by the Pomerantz Career Center staff early for clarity, content, and any editing issues.
+Multiple revisions may be required.